asyrofist/Simple_Brain_MRI_Segmentation/README.md

-# Basic brain MRI Segmentation
+# Simple brain MRI Segmentation
 This script shows how to process an axial brain MRI image to perform skull stripping and segmentation of the brain.

 The skull stripping is performed through: